Yjohn/research-project/NodeRest.md

 And then the server does it, returns to the client with the action complete, and that’s it.
 It’s a process that is complete.

 Despite being simple, REST is fully-featured; there's basically nothing you can do in Web Services that can't be done with a RESTful architecture.

+**GET**

+GET is the simplest type of HTTP request method; the one that browsers use each time you click a link or type a URL into the address bar.
+It instructs the server to transmit the data identified by the URL to the client.
+Data should never be modified on the server side as a result of a GET request.
+In this sense, a GET request is read-only, but of course, once the client receives the data, it is free to do any operation with it on its own side - for instance, format it for display.

+**PUT**

+A PUT request is used when you wish to create or update the resource identified by the URL.
+For example,

+_PUT /clients/robin_

+**DELETE**

+DELETE should perform the contrary of PUT; it should be used when you want to delete the resource identified by the URL of the request.

+**POST**

+POST is used when the processing you wish to happen on the server should be repeated, if the POST request is repeated (that is, they are not idempotent; more on that below).
+In addition, POST requests should cause processing of the request body as a subordinate of the URL you are posting to.
+PUT requests are used easily instead of POST requests, and vice versa.
+Some systems use only one, some use POST for create operations, and PUT for update operations (since with a PUT request you always supply the complete URL), some even use POST for updates and PUT for creates.